Dual-comb spectroscopy for the characterization of laboratory flames: Results and discussion

 \section{Results and discussion}

 To obtain the absorption measurements, two mid-infrared photodetectors were employed to record the dual-comb signal.
 Each photodetector down-converts the optical spectral information into the RF domain, yielding a spectral compression factor of $6.25 \times 10^6$.
 The resulting RF dual-comb features 13 or 21 (depending on the configuration used) comb lines with a mode spacing of $\Delta f=200$\,Hz.
 The outputs from both photodetectors, corresponding to the sample and reference branches, were simultaneously digitized at a sampling frequency of 400\,kHz over a one-second interval.
-The acquired time-domain data were then processed to extract concentration using a custom Python-based toolkit, which is publicly available \footnote{\url{https://github.com/bfrangi/dual-comb-toolkit}} \cite{bernat_frangi_2025_18040729}.
+The acquired time-domain data were then processed to extract concentration using a custom Python-based toolkit, which is publicly available via GitHub\footnote{\url{https://github.com/bfrangi/dual-comb-toolkit}} and archived on Zenodo \cite{bernat_frangi_2025_18040729}.

-The analysis began by applying an FFT to the time-domain data to obtain the RF spectra.
-Both the sample and reference spectra were normalized to their respective transmission baselines, and frequency components with excessive noise were discarded.
-The normalized RF spectra were then mapped to the optical frequency domain, and the optical transmission spectrum was calculated by obtaining the fractional difference between the sample and reference spectra.
+The analysis began by applying an FFT to the full-continuous time-domain data to obtain the RF spectra.
+The RF spectra were then mapped to the optical frequency domain, and the optical transmission spectrum was calculated by obtaining the ratio between the sample and reference spectra, compensating the baseline, and applying subsequent normalization.
+Besides, frequency components with excessive noise (with a standard deviation 1.5 times higher than the average) were discarded.

+The $\mathrm{CH_{4}}$ concentration was then determined by fitting a theoretical spectrum, generated using the HITEMP database, to the measured optical spectrum, in the transmission domain.
+The fit was performed using the Nelder-Mead algorithm \cite{comjnl}, which minimized the mean absolute difference between the two spectra (simulated and measured).

+The theoretical sensitivity limit derived from the system's baseline noise was determined by recording a 1\,s baseline spectrum with an empty optical path.
+This measurement was segmented into ten 100\,ms intervals to calculate the amplitude standard deviation per comb tooth.
+After normalizing to a 1\,s integration time (scaling by $\sqrt{10}$) and averaging across the spectrum, we obtained a mean standard deviation of $9.55\times 10^{-4}$, which corresponds to a detection limit of 1.1\,ppm for a 1\,m path length and a 1\,s integration time.
+To substantiate this sensitivity and demonstrate the system's stability, an Allan deviation analysis was performed (shown in the inset (i) of \textbf{Fig. \ref{fig:time-evolution}}).
+The plot confirms an ideal scaling of the noise over time, verifying that the integration times used for our measurements fall well within the system's coherence limits.